-Hey, did you heard that Charles Schwab is stepping in to buy TD Ameritrade for big bucks?
+Hey, did you hear that Charles Schwab is stepping in to buy TD Ameritrade for big bucks?
 28 Billion dollars is being dropped on the deal.
 The brokerage wars are getting hotter by the minute!
 As a Trader what does this mean to you?
 Uh oh!
 Is this good or bad?
 How do you feel?

 Everyone is well aware that TD Ameritrade is one of the best charting and trading platforms out there.
 The ThinkorSwim platform is one of the most popular trading software platforms out there for active traders.
 Schwab traders and investors should be extremely excited about this.
 In fact, investors, in general, appear to be excited about the news.
 Just take a look at $AMTD today and see the huge pre-market move for yourself.
 The chart is ripping!

 Check out our full Charles Schwab review to learn more about their brokerage and how they stack up against the competition.

 So, if you are a ThinkorSwim user, don’t worry.
 Schwab would have to be crazy to mess with ThinkorSwim.
 However, less diversity in the trading world for brokers to choose from is not a good thing, in my opinion.
-If we as traders have less choices for brokers, you know what that means.
+If we as traders have fewer choices for brokers, you know what that means.
 Less innovation, less competition for customers, and typically higher prices.

 For now, it’s not a problem.
 Brokers are fighting hard for your account.
 The race to free commissions was started with Interactive Brokers offering commission-free trades in September.
 Schwab, TD, and ETRADE, FIDELITY, soon followed suit.
 (Can I get a refund on those trades I made over the years guys? haha)

 Robinhood of course started it all being the first broker to offer free trading in 2016-2017.
 (Thank you RH!)